Norwegian Cruise says 2022 first half bookings ahead of pre-pandemic levels

-Norwegian Cruise Line Holdings Ltd (NCLH.N) said on Thursday bookings for the first half of 2022 was ahead of pre-pandemic levels, as the cruise operator prepares to resume sailing after over-a-year-long pause due to the COVID-19 pandemic.
+(Reuters) - Norwegian Cruise Line Holdings Ltd said on Thursday bookings for the first half of 2022 was ahead of pre-pandemic levels, as the cruise operator prepares to resume sailing after over-a-year-long pause due to the COVID-19 pandemic.

 The company also reiterated its plans to resume sailing in the United States in July, after the U.S. Centers for Disease Control and Prevention said last week it was “committed” to the resumption of passenger operations in the country by mid-summer.